learningequality/django-tutorial/en/django_start_project/README.md

 Let's make some changes in `mysite/settings.py`.
 Open the file using the code editor you installed earlier.

 **Note**: Keep in mind that `settings.py` is a regular file, like any other.
 You can open it from inside the code editor, using the "file -> open" menu actions.
 This should get you the usual window in which you can navigate to your `settings.py` file and select it.
-Alternatively, you can open the file by navigating to the djangogirls folder on your desktop and right-clicking on it.
+Alternatively, you can open the file by navigating to the django-tutorial folder on your desktop and right-clicking on it.
 Then, select your code editor from the list.
 Selecting the editor is important as you might have other programs installed that can open the file but will not let you edit it.

 It would be nice to have the correct time on our website.
 Go to [Wikipedia's list of time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) and copy your relevant time zone (TZ) (e.g. `Europe/Berlin`).